ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 7. Match score 1 and Match score 2 are generated for each of the images.
 The SDK provides the match score
 8. The system generates a composite match score by summing up the match scores for the first and the second iris Images
 9. The system proceeds to execute compare against Iris threshold
-10. Alerts and warning messages for data type violation are sent as per data definition
+10. Alerts and warning messages for data type violation are sent as per data definition.
-11. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against the threshold** [**[↑]**](#table-of-content)